primer/react/.changeset/neat-coins-mix.md

 '@primer/components': minor
 ---

-adding `AlertDialog` to account for cases where only one button is needed in a dialog.
+add `AlertDialog` component for cases where only one button is needed in a dialog.